robyn-57blocks/testing-repo/README.md

  **`VungleHelper.setSKPresentation(eventType, presentationType, presentationOptions[optional])`**
 Used to define which StoreKit view should be presented based on the CTA event.
+Remember to call these methods during the initialisation of the creative, so the creative can set the correct StoreKit presentation as early into the ad experience as possible.
+You can also call these methods at a later time during the creative if you want to change the SK presentation based on the creative experience.
+Once a method has been called, it will be used for future interactions based on the `eventType`, unless another `setSKPresentation` method is subsequently called.

  - **eventType** options:
 Defines the type of user interaction that triggers a 'download' event.